dreamsmasher/site-haskell-source/drafts/2022-07-04-gender-reflections.md

 <h3 style="color:yellow">:s/down/up/g</h3>

 It was mid-February now.
 My mood was weird at this point.
 I knew that if I didn't take charge of things, I would keep slipping.
 I set a goal for myself, to gradually start coming out to people.
 It started with 1 or 2 people per week, and everybody took it well.
 My sister was the first person to find out.
 I was terrified, because of how my parents reacted.
-Thank fuck zoomers are a more open-minded.
+Thank fuck zoomers are more open-minded.

 I picked my name around this point.
 Honestly, I had liked the name Naomi for years, and I always thought it'd be a nice name for a daughter.
 Too bad, I stole it.
 The gradual rollout of Me 2.0 had started to accelerate, and eventually I had told every one of my past friends.
 People that I didn't interacted with in ages.
 People whose potential reactions were completely opaque to me.
 I didn't get a single bad one.

 Sure, there were some stupid questions.
 I got about 20 of the same "when did this start?", and "wow, how did you realize".
 I was glad to answer them, because at least I wasn't being accosted or berated.
 They just wanted to know how to act around me moving forward.
 They respected me, even if they didn't understand.
 I didn't lose any more community from this, thank fuck.

 I decided it was time to take that big step, and come out at work.
 People were great too.
 I got a ton of positive reactions and good sentiments, and it felt great in that moment to finally be present as myself.
+The CEO herself chimed in to congratulate me on taking this step.
 HR gave me a new email within 5 minutes.
+I was proud, of both who I was and that I finally stopped putting this off.

+It wasn't all perfect, though.
+Before I came out, I changed my display name on Slack and my avatar too.
+Most people figured out who the person behind this mysterious personal speech was, easy enough.
+All my usernames on my other work accounts remained the same.
+We had a company all-hands that week, and I chimed in at some point.
+The CEO responded to me by deadnaming me in rapid succession.
+She must have said it at least 10 times in a row.

+Don't deadname trans people.
+Even now, I get really upset seeing it written or mentioned anywhere.

+I guess she didn't connect the dots between my post and who I was?
+Everybody in the meeting froze in shock, HR included.
+It later turned out that she thought I was one of the contractors or interns.
+Shit.
+I tried to make my identity as clear as possible, but clearly I didn't do enough.
+That moment ruined my mood for the next little while.
+She apologized still.

+My productivity was still in the toilet at this point, and not for any real justifiable reason.
+My emotional state was at a low point, but not in any dramatic or painful sense.
+I felt numb.
+Maybe deep down, I saw coming out as a last-hurrah sort of deal.
+That if I were to do something drastic, I wanted to be addressed by my proper name at least once.
+I wanted to experience ordinary life as myself.
+Just to know what it was like.
+Then I could go happily.

 By March, I left my job.
 Things had gotten to a point where I didn't feel that I could continue on.
 I had failed myself, my coworkers, and everyone around me.
 Actually, that third clause is redundant.
 I was just on my own now.
+I didn't feel like I was good enough for anything or anyone.
+I was burnt out from pulling late nights, trying to catch up on technical debt from earlier nighttime sprints.
+It was a cycle of stress and hurt.
+I dreaded going into work and facing my coworkers, deeply intelligent people who I respected.
+Who I let down.

+I laid in bed for 2 days straight, only getting up to fulfill minimum survival needs.
+My cat had food and water.
+I had food and water.
+Nothing else mattered, really.
+This felt safe.
+Nobody would look down on me if I was hiding under my blankets.
+I belonged here and here alone.

+Being a lazy piece of shit got boring quick, so I willed myself back out of my room after a while.

 ---
 <h3 style="color:yellow">addendum: egg.sh</h3>